curlconverter/curlconverter/CONTRIBUTING.md

 }]
 ```

-4. Convert that object into a more advanced object, for example with the input URLs split into their parts: scheme/path/etc.
+4. Convert that object into a more advanced object, for example with the input URLs split into their parts: scheme/host/etc.
-5. Generate a string of code in the desired output language by looking at that object
+5. Generate a string of code in the desired output language from that object

 The entry point of the code is a bunch of `toPython()`, `toJavaScript()`, etc. functions.
 They store a list of which curl arguments are supported by the language they generate, and pass that into the parser so that we can report when the input command uses an argument that is ignored by the code generator.

 They call [`parseCurlCommand()`](https://github.com/curlconverter/curlconverter/blob/4761ee93a91e0553b2cf6f24f4c66c900b05f3f6/src/parse.ts#L42) which performs steps 1 and 2 and then calls [`parseArgs()`](https://github.com/curlconverter/curlconverter/blob/0edf039c15b5ec750553807b79848c5d7247e4c1/src/util.ts#L1235), essentially a re-implementation of curl's [`parse_args()`](https://github.com/curl/curl/blob/curl-7_88_1/src/tool_getparam.c#L2476) that implements step 3.

-The command line acts as a drop-in replacement for the `curl` command but has a few of its own arguments and can repurpose some of curl's arguments for its own use: `--language <>` selects the output language, `--verbose` enables printing of warnings (and a stack traces if an error happens) during conversion and `-` reads the input command from stdin instead.
+The command line acts as a drop-in replacement for the `curl` command but adds two of its own arguments (`--language <language>` selects the output language and `-`/`--stdin` reads the input command from stdin instead of from the arguments and raises an error if other arguments (except `--verbose`) are passed), and repurposes curl's `--verbose` argument to enable printing of warnings and JavaScript error stack traces during conversion.

 ### How curl parses arguments